 Increase the speed to medium - medium high and mix for about 3 - 4 minutes.

 Increase the speed to high (the mixture should be slightly thicker), and whisk for a further 6 - 10 minutes, or until the mixture is ready.
+Because the marshmallow mix has more water content than regular marshmallows, it will take longer for it to whip into a pillowy marshmallow texture.

 The mixture is ready when it has doubled in size, and the marshmallow is a pale brown color with a glossy meringue like texture.